Denial Appeals Process in Medical Billing

 3. Send the appeal to the payer.

 You’ll most likely get the mailing and any electronic sending addresses from the company’s website when you get your insurance-specific forms.
-You may see it on the EOB, but be sure that is actually the correct address for sending appeals.
+You may see it on the Explanation of Benefits (EOB), but be sure that is actually the correct address for sending appeal letters.
 You don’t want to do all the necessary paperwork to have nothing come of it.

 Save useful information in Rivet for easy reference when working an appeal with the same payer.

-4. Receive some amount payment or another denial.
+4. Receive some amount payment or another claim denial.

 The following are the three different levels of appeal: